The HyperTexts

 compiled by Michael R. Burch

-These are my (admittedly very subjective) picks as the top ten poems of all time written about husbands and fathers, or on the subject of fathering:
+These are my top ten poems of all time written about fathers, husbands and the subject of fathering.
+There are also a few surprises, including a poem written by former United States president Jimmy Carter.

 (#10) "Full Fathom Five" by William Shakespeare